briblanch/lightman/README.md

 ### Element
 #### Properties
 - `repeats:<Int|Array<Int>>` - An integer or array of integers that tells Lightman how many times to repeat the element.
 If it is an integer, Lightman will repeat the element that many times every time the element is played.
 If it is an array, Lightman will repeat the number of each index in the array in order.
-For example, `repeats: [2, 3]` would repeat 2 times the the first time the elment is played and 3 times the second time the element is played.
+For example, `repeats: [2, 3]` would repeat 2 times the the first time the element is played and 3 times the second time the element is played.
-- `nextElement:<String:Array<String>>` - The key or keys of element(s) to play after the current element is finshed.
-If it is a String, Lightman will play the element specified everytime after the current element finishes.
-If it is an array, Lightman will play the specified next elements in order everytime the element is played.
+- `nextElement:<String:Array<String>>` - The key or keys of element(s) to play after the current element is finished.
+If it is a String, Lightman will play the element specified every time after the current element finishes.
+If it is an array, Lightman will play the specified next elements in order every time the element is played.
 If the number of times the element has been played exceeds the length of the array, the song is over.
 - `sequences:<Array<Sequence>>` - An array of `Sequence`s in order they are played throughout the parent element.
 - `onEnd(timesPlayed)` - A function that is called when the element has finished playing.
     - `timesPlayed:<Int>` -  The number of times that element has been played.
 This is zero based so after the first time an         element has been played, `timesPlayed` will be `0`.